27th day of December in the year 2139

 Oh, right–Mona says that spirits have this weird thing called a “soul mate bond.”
 The way she described it made it sound similar to marriage, which is a colonial custom where two people who love each other exchange vows and enter some life-long agreement to remain in a relationship.
 I’m not really sure I understand it, but I have to admit that it sounds romantic.

 Ever since Monty moved out, I’ve been attending the human school in the Savannah colony.
-Since it was my first time in that kind of environment, they placed me a couple grades under my age requirement and assigned me a bunch of remedial classes to help me catch up.
+Since it was my first time in that kind of environment, they placed me a couple of grades under my age requirement and assigned me a bunch of remedial classes to help me catch up.
 It took a year for me to learn enough to be dismissed from the “catch up classes,” and another year before I was finally allowed to join my designated grade.
 I’ve met lots of humans around my age, and I even have a few friends.

 I think it all started with Gavin Moore.
 We met when I was still enrolled in a lower grade, and he invited me to sit with his friends during lunch hour.
 Before that day, I had basically kept to myself; I only ever hung out with Mona and her angel friends, so interacting with other humans sounded so plain.
 Gavin and his friends were far from plain–they’re all so funny and quirky.
 I had never met anyone who could make me laugh like that… Not since Monty and his friends.

-So, Gavin and the gang have sort of become my new family.
+So, Gavin and the gang are sort of becoming my new family.
 Don’t get me wrong, I love Mona so much.
 She’s like the sister I always wanted–but she’s also kind of taken on this motherly role after I met Gavin, and it’s pretty annoying.
 I get that she feels responsible for me–I mean, her brother found me alone in a park, brought me home, and then moved out two months later, so he quite literally dumped me on her.
 But she doesn’t need to worry about me.
 I have something these other kids don’t; I was trained to fight by our parents, to kill without mercy or prejudice.
 Even if any of them wanted to hurt me, they wouldn’t be able to lay a finger on me–and they wouldn’t want to anyway, because they’re all good people.
 I’ve known them all for almost three years now, and I trust that they won’t hurt me.

 I’m currently halfway through my final year of school–I’ll be finished this summer, which means I’m going to need to figure out how I’ll be contributing to the colony.
 Mona wants me to join her in laundry distribution, and I guess it’s easy work… But it’s so boring.
 I don’t want to wash and fold clothes for the entire colony, I want to help defend this place from bandits.
 I can protect the colonists from people like our family.

 Mona says there’s no point in putting myself out there when Monty can send angel scouts to protect us, but we can’t always rely on the court.
 The council is more concerned with maintaining order within the colony than it is defending its walls–knowledge that, if you recall, the bandit gangs all possess.
 They know that they can get away with ambushing the groups of two and three that leave the boundaries of the court; it’s been happening for years now, and the council knows this.
-Apparently they kept that under wraps, because Mona had no idea until I told her.
+Apparently they kept that under wraps because Mona had no idea until I told her.
 She said she’d pass it on to Monty, but that was months ago so who knows how that went

 “I think it went great–” a long-forgotten voice whispered into Lizzie’s ear, startling her.